shawill23/northwind-sql-project/README.md

 ---

-##  Example Questions Answered
+## Questions Answered
 1. How many orders has each customer placed?
-Show customer names, ordered from highest to lowest.
+(Show customer name and total number of orders, ordered from highest to lowest.
+Limit list to 10.)
-2. Which products generate the highest sales (Top 5)?
+2. Which products generate the highest sales?
+(List top 5 products)
 3. What is the average unit price of products?
-4. What is the stock status of each product?
-5. Which employees report to whom?
+4. Which products are classified as Low Stock (units in stock under 20) and which are In Stock?
+5. Which employee reports to which manager?
+(Show each employee alongside the ID/title of their manager)
-6. Which customers have placed more than five orders?
+6. Which customers have placed more than 5 orders?
-7. What are the short names (first four letters) of each customer's contact name?
+7. What are the first four letters of each customer's contact name?

----

-##  How to Run
-1. Clone this repository.
-2. Import the **Northwind database** into MySQL.
-3. Run queries from the `northwind queries` file.
-4. Compare results with the outputs in `answers`.

----

-## 📖 Next Steps
-- Expand queries with subqueries and window functions.
-- Build a visualization layer (Power BI or Tableau) on top of Northwind data.
--